YasinEl/mzRAPP/README.md

 number of points per peak) which is required for a given molecule to be kept in the given file.
 In order to get a better overview over picked peaks two csv files as well as instructions can be exported.
-Those can be used in order to generate a mirror image of the benchmark data set in the free software [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
+Those can (but does not have to) be used in order to generate a mirror image of the benchmark data set in the free software [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).

 When the benchmark is satisfactory it can be used for reliability